A Timeline of Viral Corporate Branding Triumphs: The Rollercoaster Ride of Logos and Laughs

 - Consistency: Build a recognizable identity.

-- Ability to change: Grow with the times.
+- Adaptability: Grow with the times.

 4. The Geico Gecko: A Lizard with Legen-dary Status